 Importantly a university application will probably require five GCSEs at grade C (4) or above, including both English Language and Maths GCSE at grade 4/C or above.

 In addition to these entry requirements, you may be asked to attend a taster activity where your practical skills and potential will be assessed.

 The course is generally delivered over one year and will enable you to develop a practical portfolio of work that could support progression into a range of higher education courses or employment.

 In addition to improving your practical and theoretical knowledge, you will have the opportunity to develop your English and maths skills.
-Candidates without GCSE Maths at grade C or above will re-take this qualification or study Functional Skills.
 There is also the option to access further GCSE English to improve your grades, enhancing your life skills and future career progression chances.

 Assessment of practical and written work occurs regularly throughout the course.
 The outcome of the course is graded at Pass, Merit or Distinction.

 A small studio fee of £25 will be required for this subject.
 This covers the cost of essential course materials and resources.
 However, if you wish to explore additional specialist materials or non-traditional materials that are not covered within the course, you will be responsible for sourcing and providing such materials.
 You will also need to make a contribution towards compulsory visits to London - or other - galleries to undertake essential research.

 Following successful completion of the Advanced Diploma, most students will progress to the Level 3 Extended Diploma in Art and Design, or the Advanced Level 3 Higher Foundation Studies - Art and Design.

 You can also consider a wide range of potential careers in art, design or the creative leisure industry.

 Peak Award winner Jamie Holmes showed there are no barriers to success if you have genuine creative talent.
 Profoundly deaf, Jamie joined the College from the Royal School for the Deaf and was supported by a signer throughout his studies.